paula-forteza/active-citizen/README.md

 - Basic Tensorflow AI integration for classifying post categories

 ## Integration with Your Priorities
-The next version of Your Priorities, our citizen participation app, features integration with Active Citizen and is the primary real life example of Active Citizen use.
+The next version of Your Priorities, our citizen participation app, features integration with Active Citizen and is currently the primary real life example of Active Citizen use.
 It is also open source and available here now https://github.com/rbjarnason/your-priorities-app

 ## Work for next release